Good Morning America challenged me to fly to a random destination of their choosing for free. Here’s how I did it:

 And while these emails used to make me want to throw myself in to traffic, I have come to terms with the fact that most people (myself included) procrastinate from time to time.

 So, with that in mind, I decided to share my strategy for saving money on last minute trips.
 It takes about 5 minutes to complete and will help you save at least $400 on your next vacation.

 The Capital One Venture Credit Card offers 50,000 points as a signup bonus after you spend $3,000 in the first 3 months.
 These points can be redeemed at a rate of 1 penny a piece to erase travel expenses made within 90 days.

 So you can erase a $300 airline ticket purchase with 30,000 points, a $55 taxi charge with 5,500 points, etc. You get the point.
 (Corny pun intended)

 These statement credits can be used to erase just about any expense related to travel, from airline tickets to taxi fares.

-The best part about this card is that you can take advantage of the signup bonus before you meet the minimum spending requirement.
+One unique feature about this card is that you can take advantage of the bonus before you meet the minimum spending requirement.
 Simply use the card to pay for your trip and erase the charges after you have met the minimum spending requirement.